ClinicPins

 98.5%

-patient satisfaction from the same 97-study review, with > 95% satisfaction in the FDA PROWL follow-up studies
+patient satisfaction from the same 97-study review.
+The FDA's PROWL follow-up studies found above 95% satisfaction.

 < 0.5%

-ectasia with modern screening in a 2021 review — rare, and a good 3D corneal scan (Scheimpflug tomography) before surgery catches almost all the risk
+risk of cornea weakening with modern screening in a 2021 review.
+A good 3D scan of your eyes before surgery catches almost all the risk.

 Ophthalmologist credentials that matter